-Our pen-pal program offers an opportunity for folks on the outside toget matched with an incarcerated comrade and learn about how letter-writing operates as an abolitionist process that builds networks of care in our community.
+Our pen-pal program offers an opportunity for folks on the outside to get matched with incarcerated comrades and learn about how the letter-writing operates as an abolitionist act of solidarity that builds networks of care in our community.
 All materials are provided and everyone is welcome!

 We meet regularly on the last Thursday of every month at Eleanor’s, Norfolk’s local intersectional feminist book shop, from 7PM – 8PM.

 If you can’t make it to our in-person sessions, you can always contact us via email to get matched with someone on the inside!

 **Click on a hyperlink for more information**